 Workers in transportation occupations move people and materials.
 Transportation occupations in the wind energy industry include truck drivers and crane operators.

-Earnings data in this article are from the Occupational Employment Statistics program.
-For more information, see "Careers in wind energy," by Drew Liming and James Hamilton, Occupational Outlook Quarterly, Winter 2010.
+Earnings data in this article are from the Occupational Employment and Wage Statistics program.
+For more information, see "Careers in wind energy."
 The Bureau of Labor Statistics does not currently publish wage data specific to the wind energy industry.
-The chart shows the median annual wage (across all industries) of the occupations described.
+The chart shows the median annual wage across all industries of the occupations described.

 Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Careers in wind energy at https://www.bls.gov/opub/ted/2010/ted_20101222.htm (visited September 25, 2023).